-10. Security Considerations
+13. Security Considerations

-10.1.
+13.1.
 Denial-of-Service Attacks

 Allowing persistent update stream connections enables a new class of Denial-of-Service attacks.
-An ALTO Server MAY choose to limit the number of active streams, and reject new requests when that threshold is reached.
-In this case the server should return the HTTP status "503 Service Unavailable".
+A client might create an unreasonable number of update stream connections, or add an unreasonable number of client-ids to one update stream.
+To avoid those attacks, an ALTO Server MAY choose to limit the number of active streams, and reject new requests when that threshold is reached.
+A server MAY also chose to limit the number of active client-ids on any given stream, or limit the total number of client-ids used over the lifetime of a stream, and reject any stream control request which would exceed those limits.
+In these cases, the server SHOULD return the HTTP status "503 Service Unavailable".